birgander2/PyRAT/README.md

 ## Installation

+You can run PyRAT directly from its source / download directory without further installation.
+Most functionality will be there without compiling.
+However, compiling will add accelerated versions of some modules (by using cython) and some additional fuctionality. **We did not succeed yet to compile correctly on Windows (help needed!).
+If pyrat keeps on crashing at startup on Windows after compiling, please move back to a pure source version!**

-**Compile / build:** This is needed if you want to benefit from some fast cython modules.
-However, most functionality will be there without compiling.
-You can run pyrat directly from the installation / download directory.
+**Compile / build:** This is only needed if you want to benefit from some fast cython and C modules.

     python setup.py build_ext --inplace

 **Install (with root rights):** Installs pyrat in the system's python site-packages.
+This command will also compile the cython and C modules.

     python setup.py install

 **Install (as user):** Installs pyrat in the users's python site-packages.
+This command will also compile the cython and C modules.

     python setup.py install --user

 **Configuration:** At startup, pyrat searches for a file _$HOME/.pyratrc_.
 It should contain the name of a directory used for storing temporary files (ideally on a large, fast harddisc).
 As default _/tmp_ is used, which is often not a good choice.
-All this might not work on Windows.
+All this might not work on Windows (help wanted!).

 ## Documentation